GridGain-Demos/spring-data-swagger/docs/springdataswagger.md

     </properties>
     ```

-## Start Ignite Server Node With Spring Boot
+## Spring Boot settings

-1. Add the `IgniteConfig` class that returns an instance of Ignite started by Spring Boot:

-    ```java
-    @Configuration
-    public class IgniteConfig {
-        @Bean(name = "igniteInstance")
-        public Ignite igniteInstance(Ignite ignite) {
-            return ignite;
-        }
-    }
-    ```

-2. Update the `Application` class by tagging it with `@EnableIgniteRepositories` annotation.
+1. Update the `Application` class by tagging it with `@EnableIgniteRepositories` annotation.

-3. Start the application and confirm Spring Boot started an Ignite server node instance.
+2. Start the application and confirm Spring Boot started an Ignite server node instance.

-## Change Spring Boot Settings to Start Ignite Client Node

-1. Update the `IgniteConfig` by adding an `IgniteConfigurer` that requires Spring Boot to start an Ignite client node:

-    ```java
-     @Bean
-     public IgniteConfigurer configurer() {
-         return igniteConfiguration -> {
-         igniteConfiguration.setClientMode(true);
-         };
-     }
-    ```

-2. Add an `ServerNodeStartup` class that will be a separate application/process for an Ignite server node.
+3. Add a `ServerNodeStartup` class that will be a separate application/process for an Ignite server node.

     ```java
     public class ServerNodeStartup {